Kingdom song: Sing to Jehovah

 In 2009, the release of a new hymnal, Sing to Jehovah, was announced.
 It contains 135 songs, including 42 new songs, and alterations to the melodies and lyrics of others.
 Reduced editions comprising 55 songs are available in less common languages.
 Six volumes of orchestral and vocal arrangements based on 114 songs from Sing to Jehovah have also been released.
 On October 4, 2014, a revised edition of the songbook was announced, with a number of new songs.
 On February 5, 2016, an additional 5 songs were released.

 "Sing Out Joyfully" to Jehovah

 A new songbook entitled "Sing Out Joyfully" to Jehovah containing 151 songs, including 19 new songs and excluding 3 songs of the previous hymnal, was released at the annual meeting of the Watch Tower Bible and Tract Society of Pennsylvania on October 1, 2016.
 One objective of the revision was to update phrasing to be consistent with renderings in the 2013 revision of the New World Translation of the Holy Scriptures.
+This is the current hymnal in use by Jehovah's Witnesses for their meetings.
+An additional 11 songs have been added since its original publication.